 Overall, though, which the cheaper plan probably delivers enough to satisfy the smallest businesses, it will be mid-sized and larger that will probably get the most from the incredible wealth of features that RingCentral Office can provide.

-Dialpad was founded in 2012.
-The company is most known for its video and audio-conferencing software, Uberconference.
+Dialpad is especially known for its video and audio-conferencing software, Uberconference.
 Dialpad Talk is their VoIP system.

 The basic tier offers single sign-on which is missing from a lot of other providers.
-The basic plan includes integrations such as G Suite and Office 365.
+The basic plan includes integrations such as Google Workspace (formerly G Suite) and Microsoft 365.

 The pricing structure for Dialpad makes it much more accessible for businesses of any size, which is welcome as other providers favor enterprises over small businesses.
 Users can also try the service with a 14-day free trial.
 The annual subscriptions offer discounted monthly rates making it even more cost efficient.

-Pricing is a lot more small business-friendly than some of the above, with the ‘Standard’ plan costing $15 per user month.
-It includes toll free numbers, unlimited calling in US/Canada, call forwarding, call controls, HD video calling, call waiting, voicemail greeting, unlimited, SMS, MMS, group texting US and Canada.
+Pricing is a lot more small business-friendly than some of the above, with even the most basic plan including toll free numbers, unlimited calling in US/Canada, call forwarding, call controls, HD video calling, call waiting, voicemail greeting, unlimited, SMS, MMS, group texting US and Canada.

-Mitel offers a cloud-based business VoIP phone system which aims to provide a comprehensive voice, collaboration, and contact center solution for business.
+Mitel offers a cloud-based business VoIP phone system in the form of MiCloud Connect, which aims to provide a comprehensive voice, collaboration, and contact center solution for business.

 The platform itself operates using Google Cloud, which means that it satisfies HIPAA and SOC 2 compliance, Key benefits include the Mitel hosted PBX phone systems which can run on mobile devices on the go, plug and play service functionality, as well as a simple interface that allows for one-click management of systems.

-Pricing starts from $20.99 per user per month and includes PBX, conferencing, and collaboration tools.
-The Premier plan for $26.59 per user per month adds call recording and integration features on top.
-Note that these prices are for 50-100 users and that a smaller number of users will likely be charged at a higher rate.
+The basic pricing tier includes PBX, conferencing, and collaboration tools.
+The next level up adds call recording and integration features on top.
+Note that advertised pricing is for 50-100 users and that a smaller number of users will likely be charged at a higher rate.

 However, for those with teams you can mix and match different plan types for different users, therefore ensuring you're only paying for the level of service required from each for greater cost efficiency.

-8x8 All-in-One offers a cloud-based communications platform that provides different service tiers for providing calls, conferencing, collaboration, and a call center.
+8x8 offers a cloud-based platform that provides different service tiers for providing calls, conferencing, collaboration, and a call center.

-For small businesses, the cheapest tier available is the 8x8 Express, which is available for just $12 per month and offers a 30-day free trial.
+For small businesses, the cheapest tier available is the 8x8 Express, which is available with a 30-day free trial.
 There are a lot of basic but essential features present, and this level of plan could be a great way for a very small business or start-up to try out the phone service without much outlay.

-After that tier comes the X Series X2 at $25 per user per month, which offers unlimited calling to fourteen countries, mobile apps, team messaging, HD video conferencing with screen sharing, call recording, transcripted voicemails, analytics, Single Sign On (SSO), as well as integration with Salesforce, Zendesk, and NetSuite.
+After that tier plans offer unlimited calling to fourteen countries, mobile apps, team messaging, HD video conferencing with screen sharing, call recording, transcripted voicemails, analytics, Single Sign On (SSO), as well as integration with Salesforce, Zendesk, and NetSuite.

-For $45 per user per month the X Series X4 plan adds unlimited calling to 47 countries, supervisor analytics, call quality reporting, and an operator switchboard.
+More expensive tiers for large businesses and enterprises add unlimited calling to more countries, supervisor analytics, call quality reporting, and an operator switchboard.

-Compared to other providers 8x8 can work out as a very cost-effective phone service for small businesses.
+Compared to other providers 8x8 can work out as an especially cost-effective phone service for small businesses.

-Phone.com endeavors to be an affordable business VoIP service, and with a pay per minute base plan that starts from $9.99 per month (when paid annually), it does best the competition at the low end in terms of cost.
-The trade-off is that the plan only offers a limited 300 voice minutes monthly with 2,000 text messages, which is only adequate for the most limited business use.
+Phone.com aims to be an affordable business VoIP service for small businesses, and with base plan that is cheaper than most competitors.
+The trade-off is that the plan offers limited voice minutes and text message volumes that may not be adequate for most business use.